Najwa Karam: Rotana: 1994–1999

 Karam joined the Middle East's largest recording label, Rotana, owned by Saudi Arabian Prince Al-Waleed bin Talal.

-Work on a new album began immediately, with poets, writers, and composers enlisted to help Karam develop a renewed musical image aimed at revitalizing public interest and appealing to a wider Arab audience.
-By mid-1994, an eight-track album had been completed and was prepared for release in the Middle East.
-Naghmet Hob (The Rhythm of Love) fused Lebanese tradition with Arab pop.
-Its catchy Lebanese dance song "Law Habaytek" ("If I Loved You") was an instant hit, dominating the Arabian charts.
-Follow-up hits from the same album, "Wrood Eddar" ("Roses of the Garden") and "Elala" ("La La"), received similar success.

-The wide success of Naghmet Hob led to a concert tour and many awards, including a prize from the Lebanese Broadcasting Association in 1994 for Best Artist.
+Work on a new album began immediately.
+By mid-1994, an eight-track album, Naghmet Hob ("The Rhythm of Love"), had been completed and was prepared for release in the Middle East.
+It fused Lebanese tradition with Arab pop.
+The success of Naghmet Hob led to a concert tour and many awards, including a prize from the Lebanese Broadcasting Association in 1994 for Best Artist.

-In 1995, Karam started work on her fifth release and second album under Rotana.
-It was titled Ma Bassmahlak and closely followed the traditional style of Naghmet Hob, though her new album was deeper in the lyrical content of the tracks.
-Riding the wave of her celebrity, two of the songs became hits, namely "Ma Bassmahlak" ("I Won't Allow You") and "Hakam el-Qady" ("The Judge Has Spoken").
+In 1995, Karam began work on her fifth release, which was also her second album under Rotana.
+It was titled Ma Bassmahlak and closely followed the traditional style of Naghmet Hob, though this new album was deeper in the lyrical content of the tracks.

-Hazi Helo (I'm Lucky)
+Hazi Helo ("I'm Lucky")

-With five albums under her belt, Karam became a familiar face in the Arabic music industry.
-On June 16, 1996, she released her newest album entitled Hazi Helo (I'm Lucky).
-The title track, "Hazi Helo", and three other songs, "Khayarouni" ("Made me Choose"), "Ala Mahlak" ("Take it Easy"), and "El-Ghorbil", were the most popular from the album.

-Following the release of Hazi Helo, Karam set off on a world tour across many Arab states, parts of Europe, and the United States.
-She found many fans in the U.S. and performed at many sold-out concerts.
-To honor her success in the U.S., Karam was presented with the Key to the City of Chicago.
+On June 16 1996, she released her album, Hazi Helo ("I'm Lucky").
+The title track, "Hazi Helo", and three other songs, "Khayarouni" ("Made Me Choose"), "Ala Mahlak" ("Take it Easy"), and "El-Ghorbil", were the most popular in the album.
+Following the release of "Hazi Helo", Karam embarked on a world tour that included many Arab states, parts of Europe, and the United States.